invertednz/selenium/README.md

 # Selenium git repositories

-The authorative master repository of selenium is at https://code.google.com/p/selenium/.
+Another change The authorative master repository of selenium is at https://code.google.com/p/selenium/.
 It also mirrored on GitHub, which may be found at https://github.com/SeleniumHQ/selenium.

 # Pull requests